-\medbreak We can now construct a ``non-branching'' structure from an arbitrary interaction system: \begin{defi} Given~$w$ an interaction system on~$I$ and a fixed~$i:I$, we define a new interaction system~$\ALayered{w,i}$: \begin{itemize} \item states are~$A^\sharp(i)$,
+\medbreak We can now construct a lopsided (angelic) indexed container from an arbitrary indexed container: \begin{defi} Given~$w$ a container indexed on~$I$ and a fixed~$i:I$, we define a new container~$\ALayered{w,i}$: \begin{itemize} \item $\ALayered{w,i}$ is indexed on $A^\sharp(i)$,

 \item actions in state~$\alpha:A^\sharp(i)$ are given by~$\PI{\beta : D^\sharp(i,\alpha)}A(n^\sharp \, i \, \alpha \, \beta)$, i.e., ``layers'' on top of~$\alpha$,

 \item responses are trivial: there is only ever one possible response:~$\star$,